 This will be an introduction and investigation into the structure and musculature of the human figure using the life model as reference.
 You will use all this information to create your own sculpture in clay using sculptural modelling techniques.

 Your clay sculpture will need time to dry before it is fired.
 Therefore it will be fired after the course has finished.
-During the course your tutor will give you the dates when your sculpture will be ready to collect.
+During the course your tutor will give you the dates of when your sculpture will be ready to collect.

 What will we cover?